anchore/webinar-demo/docs/02-visibility.md

 ### SBOM Visibility using content hints

-Now that v2.0.0 of the app has passed ALL the tests we are ready to build the container as part of the CD process and eventually delivery to pur production environment.
+Now that v2.0.0 of the app has passed ALL the tests we are ready to build the container as part of the CD process and deliver the artifact to our production environment.
 However, we know that some bespoke packages are not getting discovered, and we want to manually flag or 'hint' that these exist.
 We can achieve this by adding a hints json file that contains the metadata anchore can detect and process.